Makosai/Makosai/README.md

 #### ❓ About Me

-- 🔭 I’m currently working on React/Next.js & Godot C#/GDScript projects
+- 🔭 I’m currently working on Godot GDScript, Rust, SvelteKit, C++, Go, and Flutter projects this year

+- 🏆 2023 I improved my DevOps, web development + SEO, and ML skills

-- 🌱 I’m currently learning ML & expanding on DevOps
+- 🌱 I’m currently improving my advanced skills in languages like Rust, C++, and Go

-- 👯 I’m looking to collaborate on ML projects
+- 👯 I’m looking to collaborate on Rust and C++ projects

 - 💬 Ask me about why I became a programmer and why I'm still one